The Ultimate Kitchen Guide: How-Tos, Cooking Tips & Essential Kitchen Knowledge

-5. This may seem obvious, but you will need a larger cooking vessel for doubled and especially tripled recipes in most instances.
+5. This may seem obvious, but you will need a larger cooking vessel for doubled, and especially, tripled recipes in most instances.
 Plan for that!

-6. Another obvious one -- the cook time will most likely be longer for doubled and tripled recipes too, so planning ahead is key if you're cooking for a party!
+6. Another obvious one.
+The cook time will most likely be longer for doubled and tripled recipes too, so planning ahead is key if you're cooking for a party!

 The easiest way to keep track of everything is to write it down, so grab a pad of paper and a pen.
-Some people like to separate out their ingredients beforehand (liquids from solids, main ingredients verses spices, etc.), however, this method is completely up to you.
+Some people like to separate out their ingredients beforehand (liquids from solids, main ingredients from spices, etc.), however, this method is completely up to you.

-Tip: It's helpful to save these conversions for future use, so you might consider saving your new version of the recipe with the old should you ever need to modify in the future.
+Pro Tip: It's helpful to save these conversions for future use, so you might consider saving your new version of the recipe with the old should you ever need to modify it in the future.